miketromba/miketromba/README.md

 ### Hello!

-I'm an experienced software engineer with 8 years of experience.
+I'm a software engineer with 8 years of experience.

 My journey began with iogames.space, a web platform I built and scaled to **over 2 million monthly users**, kick-starting my passion for building and delivering quality software at scale.